nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **How the architecture components interact with each other**

-The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `delete 1`.
+The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `delete -m 1`.

+Note well that while our program has both tasks and modules, the flow of logic for doing operations (i.e. delete, add etc.) on them are similar.

 <img src="images/ArchitectureSequenceDiagram.png" width="574" />